Research and Lifelong Learning Resources

 EBSCOhost is a collection of databases that offers full-text articles, abstracts, and images from over 1,700 popular periodicals.

 Search Consumer Reports to find industry trusted ratings and reviews for 8,500+ products and services.

 Provided by the New Jersey State Library, Job and Career Accelerator is a free resource that helps you create resumes and cover letters, learn interviewing techniques, and prepare for related exams.
 Access millions of job listings.

-Reference USA provides detailed, current directory information on more than 12 million U.S. Businesses, 102 million U.S. residents, 683,000 U.S. healthcare providers, 1 million Canadian businesses and 11 million Canadian residents.
+Reference Solutions provides detailed, current directory information on more than 12 million U.S. Businesses, 102 million U.S. residents, 683,000 U.S. healthcare providers, 1 million Canadian businesses and 11 million Canadian residents.

 Provided by the New Jersey State Library.
 Legal Information Reference Center provides exclusive online full text for many of the top consumer legal reference books, contains more than 225 full-text publications and thousands of legal forms.
 A majority of the full-text legal reference books are provided through Nolo, the nation’s oldest and most-respected provider of legal information for consumers and small businesses.